kjaymiller/Python-Community-News/CONTRIBUTING.md

 We intend to use GitHub Actions to automate the compilation of issues to consider for the show and the creation of at show pull request.

-We'll also use GitHub Actions to interact with issues as they relate to the associated [Project](https://github.com/users/kjaymiller/projects/4) boards
+We'll also use GitHub Actions to interact with issues as they relate to the associated [Project](https://github.com/users/kjaymiller/projects/4) boards.

+Just adding a missing period here.

 We'll also be using GH Actions to automate sending supporting content to our newsletter service (currently [ButtonDown](https://buttondown.email/)), and perhaps other services as we see fit.